 - Reoperative Cardiac Surgery

 - Transcatheter Aortic Valve Replacement

-Board Certification: American Board of Thoracic Surgery, Thoracic Surgery (2016)
+Board Certification: American Board of Thoracic Surgery, Thoracic and Cardiac Surgery (2016)

 Residency: Washington University General Surgery Residency (2013) MO

 Medical Education: Washington University School Of Medicine Registrar (2005) MO

 Fellowship: Washington University School of Medicine Cardiothoracic Training (2015) MO

 CTS 299 (Aut, Win, Spr)

 - Early Clinical Experience in Cardiothoracic Surgery